 Fresh lime wedges, if desired

-In food processor, using the blade attachment, or in a high-speed blender, add cucumber, bell pepper, onion, garlic, vinegar, Old St Augustine Gourmet Datil Zest, Old St Augustine Gourmet Snake Bite Datil Pepper Hot Sauce and half of the tomatoes.
+In food processor, using the blade attachment, or in a high-speed blender, add cucumber, bell pepper, onion, garlic, vinegar, OSA Gourmet Datil Zest, OSA Gourmet Snake Bite Datil Pepper Hot Sauce and half of the tomatoes.
 Blend until smooth.

 Transfer the blended mixture to a large mixing bowl.